 - The examiner will get into the vehicle’s passenger seat and proceed to give you directions.
 A Basic Road test will take 45 minutes and you should expect to encounter: a variety of traffic signs and signals including yield, stop, lights and railway crossing.
 You will also be required to adjust speed throughout the test according to posted speed limits and you can expect to drive through at least one playground/school zone.

 - You will be required to perform parallel parking as well as hill parking.
 You may not use parking assist.
 If your vehicle is equipped with cameras, you do not have to turn them off, but you are required to demonstrate parking using all required observations (i.e. turning to look behind or to the side as necessary to ensure safety).

 - The driver examiner will ask you to change lanes and make both right and left turns.
 Know the meanings of all traffic signs, signals and pavement markings and obey them consistently.
 As above, if your vehicle is equipped with cameras, you are still required to perform adequate shoulder checks to ensure safety.

-All Driver Examiners in Alberta are overseen by Alberta Transportation.
+All Driver Examiners in Alberta work for Alberta Transportation.
 Alberta Transportation determines how many points are assigned to each error and which errors are automatic disqualifications.
 The following are common disqualifications.
 There may be additional disqualifications which are not listed here.